artsflow/website/src/content/privacy.md

 - the period of retention of publication data will be determined based on the period of time for which this data is intended to remain in publication.
 - the period of retention of enquiry data will be determined based on the likelihood of an enquiry resulting in the provision of services to the data subject.

-  1. Notwithstanding the other provisions of this Section, we may retain your personal data where such retention is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
+8.3 Notwithstanding the other provisions of this Section, we may retain your personal data where such retention is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.

-#### **Third party sites**
+#### **9. Third party sites**

 Our Website and mobile app may contain links to other apps.
 We are not responsible for the privacy practices or the content of these other apps.
 Customers and visitors must check the policy statement of these other apps to understand their policies.
 Customers and visitors who access a linked site may be disclosing their private information.
 It is your responsibility to keep such information private and confidential.

-#### **Amendments**
+#### **10. Amendments**

-  1. This Policy is effective from 26/02/2021.
+  10.1 This Policy is effective from 26/02/2021.
 Artsflow reserves the right to change this Privacy Policy statement to reflect any changes to our privacy practices in accordance with changes to legislation, best practice of app/ website enhancement.

-  2. Any changes will be immediately posted on our home page **and we will contact you directly in this event to notify you we have updated our Privacy Policy.
+  10.2 Any changes will be immediately posted on our home page **and we will contact you directly in this event to notify you we have updated our Privacy Policy.
 You are deemed to have accepted the terms of the Policy on your first use of this page following the alterations.**

-  3. You are advised to review this Privacy Policy periodically for any changes.
+  10.3 You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.

-#### **Your data protection rights and Opt-out Policy**
+#### **11. Your data protection rights and Opt-out Policy**

 If, at any time after registering for information or ordering the Services, you change your mind about receiving information from us or about sharing information with third parties, send us a request specifying your new choice at [hello@artsflow.com](mailto:hello@artsflow.com) .